 The Fab Five failed to explore this mindset, engaging in the erasure of disability identity and pride.

 Woven throughout the episode, there was a reemerging spotlight on the co-dependent relationship between Wesley and his mother, Dawn.
 Karamo took Dawn aside for a private conversation, commenting “You had to give up your life for 7 seven years”, later asking the question “Has he ever said thank you?”.
 Dawn simply replied, “He doesn’t have to say thank you.”
 Karamo attempted to delve into something that he has no business discussing, overstepping his boundary with no consideration as to the implications of the suggestion that Wesley should be thankful.
-The episode continued to convey the message that disabled people can only achieve independence through interdependence, fueling the stereotype that all disabled people are ‘invalids’, imposing a burden on their loved ones as they care for them.
+The episode continued to convey the message that disabled people can only achieve independence through interdependence, fuelling the stereotype that all disabled people are ‘invalids’, imposing a burden on their loved ones as they care for them.
 The issue at hand is the lack of accessibility and proper infrastructure which forms a barrier to disabled people seeking independence.

 Many non-disabled audiences were inspired by Wesley ‘overcoming’ his disability, on the other hand, most disabled viewers perceived the episode’s narrative as ‘inspiration porn’ and a missed opportunity as Queer Eye chose a narrative that distanced itself from the wider disabled community.
 I appreciate that each episode is only forty-five minutes long, making it impossible for a total exploration of disability rights and issues, but the episode still missed a trick.
 It would have been wonderful to see Tan reach out to a disabled fashion designer to discuss adaptive clothing and the options available for Wesley, or for Bobby to consult with a disabled interior designer and collaborate on Wesley’s house.
 Despite this, I was relieved to see both Tan and Bobby undertaking a practical approach, restructuring Wesley’s house and clothing to accommodate him in every-day life.
 Bobby comments that “Wesley doesn’t need anyone to do anything for him, the house makes him struggle more than he needs to”.
 It was refreshing to see Bobby travelling in the city with Wesley to gain a better understanding of his daily commute and the difficulties he faces due to poor design.